-It was about a year ago that the world changed with the onset of COVID-19.
-More than ever, words and phrases like “immune-boosting” and “eat for immunity” became hyper-prevalent as people around the world set out to do what they could to avoid a coronavirus diagnosis.
+With the onset of COVID-19, words and phrases like “immune-boosting” and “eat for immunity” became hyper-prevalent as people around the world set out to do what they could to avoid a coronavirus diagnosis.

 Collectively we saw on a grand scale that health is not something to take for granted.
 This is a lesson my husband, Jamie, and I both learned in our early 20s, albeit under different circumstances.
 We both have family histories fraught with heart disease.
 I was 21 years old when I received the news that my dad died from a massive heart attack.
 He was only 48 years old.

 It was a startling wake-up call that he walked out of a grocery store alive, and, within seconds, wasn’t anymore.
 Struggling with the stress of his death and my own health issues, I decided to pursue the study of functional nutrition to learn how to support my body more dynamically and help others do the same.